Alloa Athletic F.C.: Colours and crest

-Alloa's home colours have been black hoops with either orange or gold stripes for the majority of its existence.
+Alloa's home colours have been black and either orange or gold hoops for the majority of its existence, hence the club's nickname "The Wasps".
 The club's first strip featured black and orange hoops in 1882 and rarely changed up until 1947 when gold was more commonly used with the black.
 Occasionally the club has adopted an all-gold or all-orange strip to replace the hoops and only once have these colours not been used; in 1897–98 the home strip was blue and white vertical stripes for a solitary season which was reverted to the traditional style the following year.

 The first company to supply kits for Alloa Athletic was Litesome in 1977–78.
-The supplier for the 2018–19 season is Pendle, who have supplied the club's kits since 1998–99.
+The supplier for the 2025–26 season is Pendle, who have supplied the club's kits since 1998–99.
 Past suppliers include Umbro, Matchwinner and Patrick.
 The club carried a sponsor on its shirts for the first time in the 1984–85 season; sponsored for two seasons by Maclays until 1987.
 Sterling sponsored the shirts for a further two seasons followed by short spells displaying Sinclair Haulage and then Campbell Homes until 1995.
-From the 1995–96 season to 2003–04 the sponsor was Alloa Advertiser which was replaced in 2004 by Machine Tool Engineers (MTE) who sponsored the shirt in 2012–13.
+From the 1995–96 season to 2003–04 the sponsor was Alloa Advertiser which was replaced in 2004 by Machine Tool Engineers (MTE) who sponsored the shirt until 2012–13.

 In the same year the home shirts were sponsored in 1985, the club displayed a crest for the first time.
 The crest reflected the club's nickname "The Wasps", featuring a black wasp on a basic gold shield with the club's initials below.
 The design of the crest was edited slightly in 1994 with an almost identical wasp on a similar gold shield and the club's full name was displayed below on a gold scroll banner.
 The crest colour varied along with the shade of colour on the strip and featured until 2010 when it was again redesigned.
-The new design features a large cartoon Wasp and is referred to by fans of the club as 'the hornet'.
+The new design features a large cartoon wasp and is referred to by fans of the club as 'the hornet'.